* Students that are currently enrolled at ACS and returning next school year DO NOT need to re-apply for admission. *

 TBD – make 2nd round of offers, if needed

-TBD - due date to accept 2nd round offered seats AND complete registration packet.
+2 weeks after offer date - due date to accept 2nd round offered seats AND complete registration packet.
 Incomplete registration packets and non-responded offers forfeited.

 POST-LOTTERY AND REGISTRATION INFORMATION

 Once the lottery concludes and you have received notice by text or email of whether your student was offered a seat, you MUST log in to SchoolMint to accept or decline the offer.
 Once you have accepted the seat, you will have access to the registration packet.
-You will then have until the deadline (TBD) to complete and submit the registration packet and documents electronically.
+You will then have until the deadline (May 14, 2021) to complete and submit the registration packet and documents electronically.
 You must abide by all stated deadlines or your child’s seat will be forfeited.
 School enrollment and registration are not secure until all documents are provided and verified by the Admissions Office.